ethanthoma/personal-website/posts/llms_dont_make_sense.md

 It works.
 A little bit.
 You can "talk" to them, and they reply.
 Your data grows.
 You train bigger models.
 You use more compute.

 Now, you may be an optimist.
 Fair.
-I'm not though.
-You might think if we just get more data, more compute, we can emulate a Timmy or Billy.
+You might think if we can just get more data, more compute, maybe then we can emulate a Timmy or a Billy.
 But can you?
 Do you really think, you will emulate a computer?
 Just from network data?
 I don't.

-Computers are complex beasts, that we have made efficient and optimized to perform the computer things it does.
-Sure, an one trillion parameter model might be to do computer-like things.
-But would it ever be a computer?
+Computers are complex beasts.
+We made them efficient and optimized to perform the things it does.
+Sure, a trillion parameter model might be able to do computer-like things.
+But would it be a computer?
 Would more parameters make it a computer?
 How many orders of magnitude more compute would you need to make it 90% as good?

-For that reason, I don't see how LLMs will learn to be AGI by looking at text.
+We can approximate it, sure.
+But it won't be better.
+Hell, by the time it trains, it will probably be outdated already and for that reason, I don't see how LLMs will become AGI, especially if we just learn from text.

 ## Language Modeling is a Sub-task